A character is unshackled from a Baleful Polymorph

 - In The Witcher, princess Adda has spent her entire youth as a monster.
 She looks perfectly normal but still likes raw meat.

 - In Jules Verne's fantasy novel, Adventures of the Rat Family, the family undergoes multiple transformations, and the comic-relief character always ends up with the tail of whatever the last thing was (for example: they get transformed from rats into fish, he's a fish with a rat's tail).
 At the end, when they're all human, he's still got an animal tail, and is apparently stuck with it for life.

 - In Animorphs, Tobias gets Shapeshifter Mode Locked as a hawk in the first book, and gradually his body's predatory instincts begin to affect his personality.
 Much later, he gains the ability to temporarily turn into his former human form - but he still has the tendency to stare intensely at people like a hawk, and has to put significant effort into forming facial expressions.

-- Seraphina: Though she cannot experience the emotion, Linn still remembers her love for Claude Dombegh once returning to dragon form, and wants it back.
+- In Seraphina, though she can no longer experience the emotion, Linn still remembers her love for Claude once returning to dragon form, and wants it back.